Skip to main content

 Consume too much and the THC will take your energy away and turn the experience into an afternoon nap!

-Lemon Meringue Strain Flavor & Aroma
+Lemon Meringue Cannabis Flavor & Aroma

 The flavor is a nice mix of fruit and nuttiness, with the best phenotypes producing the creamy lemon exhale that blesses your tastebuds and reminds you of a fresh slice of lemon meringue pie.
+When tasted in the mouth, the strain delivers a dessert-like taste that coats the mouth, making each hit rich and satisfying.

 This strain has a few different phenotypes that portray different terpene profiles.
 It is known to be rich in Terpinolene, Caryophyllene, Myrcene, Limonene, and Linalool.
 Each phenotype will be dominant with a blend of a few of these.